 - 6.16.1 Proposals for relevant high-rise buildings which include two or more homes and are 18 metres or 7 storeys or more in height are subject to 'Planning Gateway 1' with regard to fire safety as set out in national regulations and guidance.
 This requires the developer to submit a fire statement and for the Health and Safety Executive (HSE) to be consulted.
-Subsequent fire safety Gateways relate to Building Control approval and Completion certificates. - 6.16.2 London Plan Policy D12 states that: In the interests of fire safety and to ensure the safety of all building users, all development proposals must achieve the highest standards of fire safety and ensure that they:

-1) identify suitably positioned unobstructed outside space

-2) are designed to incorporate appropriate features which reduce the risk to life and the risk of serious injury in the event of a fire; including appropriate fire alarm systems and passive and active fire safety measures

-3) are constructed in an appropriate way to minimise the risk of fire spread

-4) provide suitable and convenient means of escape, and associated evacuation strategy for all building users

-5) develop a robust strategy for evacuation which can be periodically updated and published, and which all building users can have confidence in

-6) provide suitable access and equipment for firefighting which is appropriate for the size and use of the development.

-B All major development proposals should be submitted with a Fire Statement, which is an independent fire strategy, produced by a third party, suitably qualified assessor.

-- 6.16.3 The applicant has submitted a fire statement to meet the national and London Plan requirements which sets out how the development responded to the requirements set out in London Plan policy D12, resulting in a building which has been designed to ensure compliance with the fire safety guidelines.
-It has also recommended that a building management plan be delivered to ensure the highest standards of fire safety be maintained throughout the lifecycle of the building. - 6.16.4 The HSE has responded to the application with "Advice to LPA Concern".
-It has identified a concern that the Design and Access Statement submitted states "Access is provided to within 45m of all areas" whereas the site plan shows a distance of 69.5m in a straight line from the access road to the farthest point in the commercial building.
-The HSE states that "Design changes necessary to provide suitable fire service access are likely to affect land use planning considerations, such as the layout and appearance of the development".
-This concern has been sent to the applicants, who have responded with revised details, which have again been referred to the HSE for formal consideration and comment.
-HSE's further response will be tabled in the form of an addendum at the committee.
+Subsequent fire safety Gateways relate to Building Control approval and Completion certificates. - 6.16.2 London Plan Policy D12 states that: In the interests of fire safety and to ensure the safety of all building users, all development proposals must achieve the highest standards of fire safety and ensure that they: - 1) identify suitably positioned unobstructed outside space - 2) are designed to incorporate appropriate features which reduce the risk to life and the risk of serious injury in the event of a fire; including appropriate fire alarm systems and passive and active fire safety measures - 3) are constructed in an appropriate way to minimise the risk of fire spread - 4) provide suitable and convenient means of escape, and associated evacuation strategy for all building users - 5) develop a robust strategy for evacuation which can be periodically updated and published, and which all building users can have confidence in - 6) provide suitable access and equipment for firefighting which is appropriate for the size and use of the development. - B All major development proposals should be submitted with a Fire Statement, which is an independent fire strategy, produced by a third party, suitably qualified assessor. - 6.16.3 The applicant has submitted a fire statement to meet the national and London Plan requirements which sets out how the development responded to the requirements set out in London Plan policy D12, resulting in a building which has been designed to ensure compliance with the fire safety guidelines.
+It has also recommended that a building management plan be delivered to ensure the highest standards of fire safety be maintained throughout the lifecycle of the building. - 6.16.4 The HSE has responded to the revised application stating that they are 'content with the fire safety design as set out in the project description, to the extent it affects land use planning considerations'.
+A such, the proposal is considered acceptable.